 \textbf{Known number of sources:} We select the $N$ highest peaks of the output as the predicted DOAs and match them with ground truth DOAs one by one, and we compute the \emph{mean absolute error} (MAE).
 In addition, we consider the \emph{accuracy} (ACC) as the percentage of correct predictions.
 By saying a prediction is correct, we mean the error of the prediction is less than a given admissible error $E_a$.

 \textbf{Unknown number of sources:} We consider the ability of both detection and localization.
-To do this, we make predictions based on Eq.~\ref{eq:decode}, and compute the \emph{precision} vs.\ \emph{recall} curve by varying the threshold $\xi$.
+To do this, we make predictions based on Eq.~\ref{eq:decode}, and compute the \emph{precision} vs.\ \emph{recall} curve by varying the prediction threshold $\xi$.
 The precision is the percentage of correct predictions among all predictions.
-And, the recall is the precentage of correct detections among all ground truth sources.
+And, the recall is the percentage of correct detection out of all ground truth sources.